WPRigel/pollify/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Pollify lets you create a poll website in WordPress with advanced polling/voting features to engage your audience like never before
+Poll creator lets you create a poll website in WordPress Gutenberg with advanced polling/voting features to engage your audience like never before

 == Description ==